gradvohl/YAPTT/syncThreads/conditionVariableExample/README.md

 }
 ```

 Now, let us focus on the ``void *generateNumbers(void *arg)`` thread.
-First, it will receives the address of the shared condition variable.
-Then, it will generates random numbers until it finds the number 7.
-After that, it will signalizes it to the other thread using the ``pthread_cond_signal(cond);`` command.
+First, it will receive the address of the shared condition variable.
+Then, it will generate random numbers until it finds the number 7.
+After that, it will signalize it to the other thread using the ``pthread_cond_signal(cond);`` command.

 ```c
 void *generateNumbers(void *arg)